joshdchang/transcript-to-images/README.md

 - Run `npm install`
 - Run `npm run start`

-When it's done, the program will output a machine-readable JSON file and open a little web preview that I quickly hacked together.
+When it's done, the program will output a machine-readable JSON file and open a little web preview that I hacked together.